GoogleChrome/web.dev/src/site/content/en/learn/html/apis/index.md

 authors:
   - estelleweyl
 description: Learn how HTML information can be exposed and manipulated using JavaScript.
-date: 2023-13-02
+date: 2023-14-02
 tags:
   - html
 ---

 In the introduction to this series it says "HTML elements are the nodes that make up the [Document Object Model](https://developer.mozilla.org/docs/Web/API/Document_Object_Model)."
-We’ve discussed the type of element nodes.
+We've discussed the type of element nodes.
 In this section we discuss element APIs that enable querying those nodes.

 ## The DOM and AOM

 The DOM is an API for accessing and manipulating documents.
 The DOM is the tree of all the nodes in the document.
-Some nodes can have children, others can’t.
+Some nodes can have children, others can't.
 The tree includes elements, along with their attributes, and text nodes.

 {% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/xsvSa8YkwHyPWNnQ8Tpi.png", alt="MLW Node tree showing elements and text nodes.", width="800", height="431" %}

-Browser tools don’t provide tree visualizations like the one above, but you can see the nodes in the element inspector.
+Browser tools don't provide tree visualizations like the one above, but you can see the nodes in the element inspector.

 {% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/rX9myUwejCW2Ab0xUu0l.png", alt="The DOM/ARIA.", width="800", height="836" %}